-I wrote those words last year when previewing the 2014 NFL Combine.
+I wrote those words two years ago when previewing the 2014 NFL Combine.
 It could have been worse.
 I could have called the on-field workouts meaningless or termed it “the underwear Olympics.”

 Now, more than ever, I think Combine results matter.
 In fact, I know they do.
 Teams (i.e. the Seahawks) use athletic testing in a variety of ways, and many times with success.
-Now, there are definitely examples of “workout warriors” being selected early and failing (more on this below in “don’t count it twice”), but that can be said for any style of evaluation.
+Now, there are definitely examples of “workout warriors” being selected early and failing, but that can be said for any style of evaluation.

 After the Combine, we will be highlighting content which focuses on athletic testing.
 Many resources do not receive enough attention.
-Like Mock Draftable’s visual representations, Field Gulls’ and Zach Whitman’s finding on SPARQ and Justis Mosqueda’s Force Players (formerly Math Rushers) among others.
+Like Mock Draftable’s visual representations, Field Gulls’ and Zach Whitman’s findings on SPARQ and Justis Mosqueda’s Force Players among others.

 Yes, for teams the medicals and interviews matter to a great degree.
 But we do not receive that information, therefore my focus will be on the numbers generated from this week.
-But, above all, context and perspective are important.
+Above all, context and perspective are important.

 As Zach Whitman put it - “Metrics don’t need to be perfect if we do a good job of understanding what they’re saying and what they miss.”